MicrosoftDocs/sdk-api/sdk-api-src/content/mstcpip/ns-mstcpip-tcp_initial_rto_parameters.md

 ## -description

-Specifies data used by the [SIO_TCP_INITIAL_RTO](/windows/win32/winsock/sio-tcp-initial-rto) IOCTL to configure initial re-transmission timeout (RTO) parameters to be used on the socket.
+Specifies data used by the [SIO_TCP_INITIAL_RTO](/windows/win32/winsock/sio-tcp-initial-rto) IOCTL to configure initial retransmission timeout (RTO) parameters to be used on the socket.
 The Windows TCP/IP stack will honor the values in this struct's members for subsequent connection attempts.

 ## -struct-fields

 ### -field Rtt

-Supplies the initial round trip time (RTT) in milliseconds.
+Supplies the initial round trip time (RTT) estimate in milliseconds.
 This value is used to compute the retransmission timeout.

 ### -field MaxSynRetransmissions